Italians have always had complex relations with the heritage of Ancient Rome which

 It is possible to summarize these relations (in just a few oversimplified words) as follows:

-a) during the Renaissance Italians focused on the rediscovery of the classic art and literature: from a political viewpoint they felt a very strong allegiance to their flourishing city-states and were not attracted by the idea of reviving the Roman Empire: on the contrary they were adverse to the notion of an empire as for them this meant the Sacred Roman Empire against which they had fought for centuries.
+a) during the Renaissance Italians focused on the rediscovery of the classic art and literature: from a political viewpoint they felt a very strong allegiance to their flourishing city-states and were not attracted by the idea of reviving the Roman Empire: on the contrary they were adverse to the notion of an empire as for them this meant the German Holy Roman Empire against which they had fought for centuries.

 b) in the first half of the XIXth century the Italian élites turned towards the history of Republican Rome to find inspiration and support for the creation of a united country, in the form of a democratic republic.
 The austere conduct of the Romans was regarded as the example to follow and when the Italian patriots cited a military leader they had in mind a republican consul, rather than a despotic emperor.